elzekool/TalkMachineLearning/slides.md

 **Unsupervised**: I have 100 pebbles with different sizes, create 3 groups of them.
 **Supervised**: I have 50 pebbles, I will tell you in wich group those are so you can do the rest.

+**Reinforcement learning** There is also reinforcement learning.
+It is a seperate type but the algorithms are close to that of supervised learning.

 ---
 # Clustering, basis